confluentinc/ksql/design-proposals/klip-4-produce-data.md

 the `ServiceContext`.
 Beyond that, we must introduce a new command and Statement type to reflect the new functionality.

 In interactive mode, this will be handled without distributing the statement to other servers.
-In headless mode, the data will be produced on every machine that executes the SQL file if it contains an `INSERT INTO ...
-VALUES` statement.
-It is important to support these operations even in headless mode to build automated test pipelines.
+This operation will not be available in headless mode for the first version of the feature.

 ### Schema Validation